timothy12maisha/git-new-searcher/README.md

 ## Known Bugs
 No known bugs however if you find any bug kindly reach out.

-Link to Live Site : https://lennydennis.github.io/GithubSearch/
+Link to Live Site : https://timothy12maisha.github.io/git-new-searcher/

 ## License

 *MIT License

-Copyright (c) [2020] [Lenny Dennis Macharia]
+Copyright (c) [2020] [Timothy Maina Kihara]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: